Pierre Bergé

 Pierre Vital Georges Bergé (/fr/; 14 November 1930 – 8 September 2017) was a French industrialist and patron.
-He co-founded the fashion label Yves Saint Laurent (YSL), and was a longtime business partner—and onetime significant other—of its namesake designer.
+He co-founded the fashion label Yves Saint Laurent (YSL), and was a longtime business partner—and onetime partner—of its namesake designer.

 Early life and education

 Bergé was born in Saint-Pierre-d'Oléron, on the Oléron Island, Poitou-Charentes, on 14 November 1930.
 His mother, Christiane, was a progressive teacher, who used the Montessori method.
 His father worked for the tax office.
 Bergé attended the Lycée Eugène Fromentin in La Rochelle, and, later, went to Paris.
 On the day of his arrival, as he was walking on the Champs-Élysées, French poet Jacques Prévert landed on him following a fall from his apartment window.

 At the age of 18 in La Rochelle, I decided to leave my family.
 The day I arrived in Paris, I went for a walk on the Champs-Elysées when suddenly I saw a man go through a French window, fall through the air, grab at a store sign and crash at my feet.
 He was bleeding profusely.
 An ambulance arrived and took him to Marmottan hospital.
 The next day, I discovered in the newspapers that it had been Jacques Prévert.
 I have always considered it an omen that the same day I got to Paris, a poet fell on my head.